Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 ### Summary

 In this article we've had a go creating a basic wild mushroom classification app that performs image classification on 5 types of mushroom with the help of Google's 7 steps to machine learning, and the Tensorflow for Poets Google lab.
-We've successfully perform a start-to-finish iteration on building our first app and gained some hands-on experiences.
+We've successfully performed a start-to-finish iteration on building our first app and gained some hands-on experiences.
 We've discussed some potential improvements and next steps that we may try out later on.

 Just to recall, here are the 7 steps to machine learning: